-The Fuqua on Board (FOB) program matches Duke MBA students with Durham area nonprofits to serve as non-voting board members.
-Over the course of a year-long apprenticeship, pairs of students work with a board mentor, participate in board meetings, attend relevant committee meetings, and fulfill the responsibilities of an active board member.
-FOB “Associates” also complete a project for their nonprofit organization designed to map directly onto improving board governance and functioning.
+The Fuqua on Board (FOB) program matches Duke MBA students with Durham-area nonprofits to serve as non-voting board members.
+Over the course of a year-long engagement, pairs of students work with a board mentor, participate in board meetings, attend relevant committee meetings, and fulfill the responsibilities of an active board member.
+FOB Fellows also complete a project for their nonprofit organization designed to map directly onto improving board governance and functioning.

-FOB is an extracurricular volunteer commitment.
-Students do not receive academic credit for their participation.
-Through FOB, students learn what makes boards effective and are prepared with skills to help them serve effectively on boards in the future.
+FOB is an extracurricular volunteer commitment; students do not receive academic credit for their participation.
+Through FOB, students learn the basics of nonprofit board governance and are equipped with the skills and competencies to be effective board members now and in the future.

 - Gain an in-depth, first-hand understanding of the role of business leaders on nonprofit boards.